 Award Amount: Total value of the scholarship is equal to one total semester of tuition which is currently \$24,044.
 The total scholarship value is a fixed value based on the current tuition rate at the time the student matriculates into Ross Vet.
-Awards will be given in three equal installments over three total semesters starting with their first semester of enrollment in the Doctor of Veterinary Medicine (DVM) or Vet Prep programs.
+Awards will be given in three equal installments over three total semesters starting with their first semester of enrollment in the Doctor of Veterinary Medicine (DVM).
+Vet Prep will receive the scholarship funds for tuition upon successful completion of the Vet Prep program and matriculation into their first semester in the DVM program.

 Students will also be eligible for a \$1,000 tuition deposit waiver, housing on campus at no cost (up to a \$4,250 value) for their first semester of enrollment and receive a \$1,000 flight credit for their flight to St. Kitts.